UNTITLED MIGRANT

 12 lithographs on fabric, lace, embroidery

-Untitled Migrant was produced thanks to the support of Armando Alvares Penteado Foundation- São Paulo.
-It has been at Musee de la Mode et Dentelle-Brussels, at Contextile Contemporary Textile Art Biennial- Guimaraes, and ]at Centro de Arte Helio Oiticica, Rio de Janeiro, thanks to the support of the Instituto Ramon Llull.
+Untitled Migrant was produced thanks to the support of Armando Alvares Penteado Foundation- São Paulo and Instituto Ramon Llull- Barcelona.
+It was shown at Musee de la Mode et Dentelle-Brussels, at Contextile Contemporary Textile Art Biennial- Guimaraes, and at Centro de Arte Helio Oiticica, Rio de Janeiro.